-The following table details the Group's sensitivity to a 5% (2018: 5%) increase and decrease in Hong Kong dollars against the relevant foreign currencies for the year ended 31 March 2019.
-5% (2018: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
-The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the end of the reporting period for a 5% (2018: 5%) change in foreign currency rate.
+The following table details the Group's sensitivity to a 5% (2019: 5%) increase and decrease in Hong Kong dollars against the relevant foreign currencies for the year ended 31 March 2020.
+5% (2019: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the end of the reporting period for a 5% (2019: 5%) change in foreign currency rate.

-A positive number below indicates an increase (2018: increase) in post-tax profit where HK\$ strengthen 5% (2018: 5%) against the relevant currency.
-For a 5% (2018: 5%) weakening of HK\$ against the relevant currency, there would be an equal and opposite impact on the profit.
+A positive number below indicates a decrease (2019: increase) in post-tax (loss) profit where HK\$ strengthen 5% (2019: 5%) against the relevant currency.
+For a 5% (2019: 5%) weakening of HK\$ against the relevant currency, there would be an equal and opposite impact on the (loss) profit.